-- an overview of our water supply systems and sources of our water supply - a summary of water treatment and disinfection processes - an outline of how we arrange collection and testing of water samples - details of customer feedback regarding water quality and safety - a summary of the independent auditing processes used to verify our management of drinking water quality.
+- an overview of our water supply systems and sources of our water supply. - a summary of water treatment and disinfection processes. - an outline of how we arrange collection and testing of water samples. - details of customer feedback regarding water quality and safety. - a summary of the independent auditing processes used to verify our management of drinking water quality.

-LMW is a statutory water corporation created under the Water Act 1989 and governed by a board of non-executive directors appointed by the Minister for Water.
-We work closely with the Environment Protection Authority Victoria (EPA), the DH and the Essential Services Commission (ESC), as they regulate and monitor the service performance of our environmental, public health, and water pricing obligations.
+LMW is a statutory water authority created under the Water Act 1989 and governed by a board of non-executive directors appointed by the Minister for Water.
+We work closely with the Environment Protection Authority (EPA), the DH and the Essential Services Commission (ESC), as they regulate and monitor the service performance of our environmental, public health, and water pricing obligations.

 In accordance with the Act, we have adopted a multiple-barrier, catchment-to-tap approach to ensure safe, high-quality, drinking water is supplied to our customers.
 We are also required to prepare and implement a Drinking Water Quality Management Plan (DWQMP) to ensure the safety of our drinking water supply systems.
-Our DWQMP is based on Hazard Analysis and Critical Control Point (HACCP) principles and the Australian Drinking Water Guidelines 2011 (the Guidelines).
+Our DWQMP is based on Hazard Analysis and Critical Control Point (HACCP) principles and the Australian Drinking Water Guidelines 2011 (ADWG).
+The DWQMP was audited in this reporting period and LMW was compliant with 18 OFIs noted.